nicks101/notice_creater/README.md

 - [ ] Ask user the `file name`, `author name`, etc.
 - [ ] set custom fonts for pdf generated.
 - [ ] Give user the option to select the path for the document tot be downloaded.
+- [ ] Adding Github Actions for CI/CD and labels.